psadmin-io/psadminio-io_metricbeat/README.md

 # io_metricbeat

-The `io_metricbeat` Puppet module will create Heartbeat monitors for web servers, app servers, and hosts.
-It can be run with the DPK to automatically create monitors for Heartbeat to consume.
+The `io_metricbeat` Puppet module will create Metricbeat module files to monitor PeopleSoft Weblogic domains.
+Running this module with the DPK will create files to track general health of the domain, the JVM status and health, and the session counts for the PIA application.

 ## Table of Contents